Chart Color Schemes

 Recent residential development output has been above average within Guildford - South Granville when compared nationally

 Guildford - South Granville has seen approximately 119 dwellings granted development approval annually.
-Over the past five financial years, from FY2021 to FY2025, a total of 598 homes were approved, with an additional 59 approved in FY2026 as of now.
-On average, about 1.3 new residents per year have been arriving for each new home over the past five financial years.
-However, recent data shows this figure has increased to 9.3 people per dwelling over the past two financial years, indicating the area's growing popularity and potential supply constraints.
+Over the past five financial years, from FY-21 to FY-25, a total of 598 homes were approved, with an additional 64 approved in FY-26 so far.
+On average, about 1.3 new residents have moved into each newly approved dwelling per year over these five years.
+However, this figure has increased to 9.3 people per dwelling over the past two financial years, indicating growing popularity and potential supply constraints in the area.

 The average construction cost value of new homes is $190,000, which is below regional norms, offering more affordable housing options for purchasers.
-This year alone, $77.9 million in commercial development approvals have been recorded, suggesting strong local business investment.
-Compared to Greater Sydney, Guildford - South Granville records about three-quarters the building activity per person and ranks among the 48th percentile of areas assessed nationally, indicating more limited choices for buyers and supporting demand for existing dwellings.
+This year, FY-26, has seen $77.9 million worth of commercial development approvals recorded, suggesting strong local business investment in the area.
+Compared to Greater Sydney, Guildford - South Granville has about three-quarters the building activity per person and ranks among the 47th percentile nationally, indicating more limited choices for buyers and supporting demand for existing dwellings.

-New developments consist of 61% detached houses and 39% townhouses or apartments, offering a range of housing types across different price ranges.
-The area has approximately 352 people per dwelling approval, reflecting an established population.
-Population forecasts project Guildford - South Granville to gain 3,599 residents by 2041.
-Based on current development patterns, new housing supply is expected to meet demand, providing good conditions for buyers and potentially facilitating further population growth beyond current projections.
+New developments consist of 61% detached houses and 39% townhouses or apartments, offering a mix of housing types catering to various price ranges.
+The area has approximately 352 people per dwelling approval, reflecting its established nature.
+According to the latest AreaSearch quarterly estimate, Guildford - South Granville is projected to gain 3,599 residents by 2041.
+Based on current development patterns, new housing supply should meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development